 Facility management has moved well beyond reactive maintenance and floor plans stored in static files.

-Today’s tenant professionals are expected to deliver efficiency, compliance and measurable value from every square metre.
-That is difficult to achieve without a clear, trusted view of how space is actually used.
+Today’s tenant professionals are expected to deliver efficiency, compliance, and measurable value from every square metre.
+This is difficult to achieve without a clear, trusted view of how space is actually used.

 A space registry is a centralised digital record of all physical spaces within a building or portfolio.
-It typically includes data such as:
+It typically includes comprehensive data points.

 For tenant professionals managing complex environments, this creates a reliable foundation for day-to-day operations and long-term planning.